aofrancani/DeepVO/README.md

 - **Optimiser**
     - The authors mention "*Adagrad optimiser is employed to train the network for up to 200 epochs with learning rate 0.001*"

-- **Pre-trained FlowNet**
-    - The authors mention "*the CNN is based on a pre-trained FlowNet model*"
-    - This is not yet implemented in this repository.

 - **Normalization**
     - The authors do not specify normalization of the ground truth poses.
 Since they use a weighted MSE loss with a scale factor of $\kappa=100$ (high value), we assume they do not apply standard normalization.
     - Seeing the y-axis of the training/validation losses in Fig. 4 would provide more clarity.